 Mandatory Users: Airlines and concessionaires are quasi-regulated, not discretionary customers.

-Monopoly Characteristics: Airport services lack direct substitutes, allowing cost recovery via rates and fees per 49 USC 47107 (cost recovery principles).
+Monopoly Characteristics: Airport services lack direct substitutes, allowing cost recovery via rates and fees per FAA Rates and Charges Policy and 49 USC 47107 (revenue use requirements).

 Long-lived Assets: Airport infrastructure operates for 50+ years, requiring sustainable rate structures.